Showing posts with label Sara Errani. Show all posts

 successful tennis player

-Tennis star Sara Errani, who was born in Bologna on this day in 1987, celebrates her 29th birthday as arguably the most successful Italian tennis player of all time.
+Tennis star Sara Errani, who was born in Bologna on this day in 1987, is one of the most successful Italian tennis players of all time.

-She and partner Roberta Vinci's career record of five Grand Slam doubles titles is unparalleled.
-No other Italian combination has won more than one Grand Slam title and no Italian singles player has won more than two.
+She and former partner Roberta Vinci's career record of five Grand Slam doubles titles is unparalleled.
+No other Italian combination has won more than one Grand Slam title.

 Errani also achieved a world ranking of No 5 in singles in 2013, having been runner-up to Maria Sharapova in the 2012 French Open as well as winning five WTA singles titles in the space of 12 months.